sergio-fry/slides/ocp/slides.md

 1. OCP exists
 2. separate different code
+3. abstractions
-3. not only for gems
+4. not only for gems

 ---